grimmer0125/d4c-queue/README.md

 }
 ```

-And install [reflect-metadata](https://www.npmjs.com/package/reflect-metadata) to ensure the consistent implementation behavior of `Metadata`. https://github.com/microsoft/tsyringe mention the the list of `polyfill for the Reflect API`, besides reflect-metadata.
+Then install [reflect-metadata](https://www.npmjs.com/package/reflect-metadata) to ensure the consistent implementation behavior of `Metadata`. https://github.com/microsoft/tsyringe mention the the list of `polyfill for the Reflect API`, besides reflect-metadata.
 Then put `import "reflect-metadata` only once in your code.

 For JavaScript users, you can use Babel to support decorators, install `@babel/plugin-proposal-decorators`, `babel-plugin-transform-typescript-metadata`.
 And if want to apply this library on arrow function property, `"@babel/plugin-proposal-class-properties"` is needed, too.
 This is my testing babel.config.json